ryankeiper/learn_tech/README.md

 5. Run: `$ rake db:migrate`
 6. Run: `$ rake db:seed`
 7. Run rails server: `rails s`
+8. Visit `http://localhost:3000` in your browser to view app

 Want to improve our app?
 Follow these steps...